shumarb/training/fdm/object-oriented-development/part-3/README.md

 + **User.java**, which represents **User** objects based on information derived from deserialising the **users.json** file.
 + **Runner.java**, which demonstrates how the **Currency** and **User** objects interact with one another.

-The dataset relies on these datasets, which are stored in the **src/main/resources** folder:
+The system works on these datasets, which are stored in the **src/main/resources** folder:
 + **fx_rates.json**, which contains information on the currencies.
 Every **Currency** object is a JSON object where the *name* is the three-lettered currency (example: the Euro currency is denoted as *eur*), and the aforementioned **Currency** object.
 + **users.json**, which contains a map of **User** profiles.
 Every **User** object has a **name** and a **wallet**.
 A **wallet** is a map of a **Currency** to the value of the **Currency** (Example: A user named Ali has two currencies in his wallet: 25USD, and 14MYR.
 Hence, this information will be stored in the wallet as *USD: 25*, *MYR: 14*).
 + **transactions.txt**, which contains a set of transactions for the system to process.